Contributing¶

 Skills¶

-Skills in .claude/skills/ are user-invocable only (disable-model-invocation: true) by default and follow agent conventions: lean definitions, no duplication with CLAUDE.md, reference sections instead of restating rules.
+Skills in .claude/skills/ are user-invocable only (disable-model-invocation: true) by default and follow agent conventions: lean, no duplication with CLAUDE.md, reference sections instead of restating rules.
 Run repomatic list-skills to list them.
-A skill that another skill invokes programmatically drops disable-model-invocation to become model-invocable: the flag blocks the Skill tool, not just auto-triggering. repomatic-changelog is unlocked this way so /repomatic-ship can run its consolidation during the end-of-cycle reconciliation sweep; the caller lists Skill and Agent in allowed-tools and guards for graceful degradation (below).
+A skill another skill invokes programmatically drops disable-model-invocation to become model-invocable (the flag blocks the Skill tool, not just auto-triggering): repomatic-changelog is unlocked so /repomatic-ship can run its consolidation, and the caller lists Skill and Agent in allowed-tools and guards for graceful degradation (below).

 Skills must be self-contained for downstream portability.
-Skills deploy downstream via repomatic init skills as standalone SKILL.md files.
-Downstream repos have no docs/ directory and skills typically lack WebFetch, so all domain knowledge must be inline in the SKILL.md, not linked to docs/ pages.
+Skills deploy downstream via repomatic init skills as standalone SKILL.md files; downstream repos have no docs/ and skills typically lack WebFetch, so all domain knowledge must be inline.
 Duplication between a skill and a docs page is intentional: docs/ serves humans, the skill serves Claude at runtime.
-Add a docs cross-reference but keep the full content inline.

 Cross-references between skills and agents must degrade gracefully.
-A “Next steps” line suggesting /other-skill is informational: the referenced skill may be excluded here (via [tool.repomatic] exclude or scope filtering).
-A programmatic call is the same: a skill invoking another through the Skill tool must fall back to a subagent or inline work when the target is excluded, never letting a missing skill abort the caller.
-An agent mentioning its teammate must stay useful when invoked alone.
+A “Next steps” line suggesting /other-skill is informational; a programmatic call is the same: a skill invoking another through the Skill tool must fall back to a subagent or inline work when the target is excluded (via [tool.repomatic] exclude or scope filtering), never letting a missing skill abort the caller.
 Write prose so a missing cross-reference is a no-op, not a blocker.

 Mechanical vs analytical work¶

-The repomatic ecosystem has two layers: a mechanical layer (CLI commands and CI workflows that deterministically sync, lint, format, and fix files on every push to main) and an analytical layer (judgment-based tasks requiring context comparison and trade-off analysis).
+The repomatic ecosystem has a mechanical layer (CLI commands and CI workflows that deterministically sync, lint, format, and fix files on every push to main) and an analytical layer (judgment-based tasks needing context comparison and trade-offs).
+Skills focus on the analytical gaps (custom job content analysis, cross-repo pattern comparison, judgment on intentional vs stale divergence); don’t duplicate what CI handles mechanically: see § Automated operation contracts.

 Design principles¶